softwareco-op/composite/README.md

 composite
 =========

-A javascript library using requirejs and backbone to create composite, configurable views
+A javascript library using requirejs and socket.io to create composite, configurable views

 Design Goals
 ============